-The latest published results for CIC, CMIC, and CLAC reaffirmed the A rating awarded in 2018.
-The ratings reflect the Group's balance sheet strength derived from its long-term operating results, which have resulted in an accumulation of capital that drives its solid risk-adjusted capitalization levels, improved market position and geographic diversification compared with its peers, as the medical products business continues to grow outside of Bermuda.
+The Group used to have subsidiaries rated separately but moved to a Group assessment in 2020.
+A.M.
+Best affirmed the A (Excellent) rating for the Group with a stable outlook.
+The rating reflects the Group's balance sheet strength derived from its long-term operating results, which created an accumulation of capital that drives its solid risk-adjusted capitalization levels, improved market position and geographic diversification as the business continues to grow outside of Bermuda.